apoorvumang/CronKGQA/README.md

 # CronKGQA
+This is the code for our ACL 2021 paper "Question Answering over Temporal Knowledge Graphs"

+## Installation

 Note: If you face any installation issues, please create a new issue or email me at apoorvsaxena@iisc.ac.in .
 Even if you are able to resolve the issue on your own, it will be helpful for me since I can make the necessary changes so as to make installation easier for any future users.

-## Installation

 Clone and create a conda environment
 ```